shahidshah47/codingchallange/README.md

 npm install

-3. Configure Google Sign-In and Firebase according to the provided instructions in the code comments.

 ## Running the App
-To run the app on an emulator or physical device, use the following command: npx react-native run-android # For Android
+To run the app on an emulator or physical device, use the following command: npx react-native run-android # For Android or npx react-native run-ios # For iOS

-Copy code
-or
-npx react-native run-ios # For iOS